 How to calculate Replenishment lead time

-How replenishment lead time (RLT) time determine
+How replenishment lead time (RLT) time is determined

 The replenishment lead time depends on data maintained in the material master, as follows: